Freehold.Pro

 Who pays the right to manage legal costs?

-In most cases the leaseholders who are taking RTM forward pay, through contributions or a collection before the company is fully funding itself.
-Early legal fees are often met by participating members or a ring-fenced pot.
-After incorporation, the company can pay or reimburse costs from money leaseholders raise, subject to your lease and resolutions.
+In most cases, the leaseholders taking RTM forward pay — through contributions or a ring-fenced pot before the company is self-funding.
+After incorporation, the company can reimburse costs from service charge funds, subject to your lease.
 The freeholder typically pays their own legal costs unless a tribunal orders otherwise.

 Can the freeholder claim their costs in an RTM application?

-A tribunal can deal with costs in a contested RTM case, but you should not assume leaseholders will pay the freeholder's legal bill in full.
-Outcomes depend on the facts, the conduct of the parties, and what the tribunal decides.
-If the claim is disputed, costs may be addressed in the decision.
-Take advice on your own position because each case differs.
+A tribunal can deal with costs in a contested case, but leaseholders should not assume they will pay the freeholder's full legal bill.
+Outcomes depend on the facts, conduct of the parties, and the tribunal's decision.
+Take advice on your specific position — each case differs.

 What ongoing costs does an RTM company have?

-The company must fund building insurance, repairs and maintenance, accounting, company secretarial work, Companies House filing, and risk management.
+The company must fund building insurance, repairs, maintenance, accounting, Companies House filing, and compliance.
 Many small blocks spend £300 to £800 a year on accounts and filings alone.
-You may also pay a managing agent, contractors, or block software from roughly £20 to £60 a month.
-Service charges still pay for essential services; control sits with the RTM directors.
+Add managing agent fees or block software costs — typically £20 to £60 a month for software.
+Service charges fund essential services; the RTM directors control how they are spent.

 Does right to manage save money on service charges?

-Once your RTM company is in place, Freehold.Pro helps directors track service charges and ongoing costs without drowning in spreadsheets.
+Once your RTM company has taken over, Freehold.Pro gives directors one place to track service charges, compliance deadlines, and documents — without drowning in spreadsheets.